 Located in the heart of Menlo Park is a downtown featuring unique and upscale shops and restaurants.
 Set in a pleasant, pedestrian-oriented atmosphere, Menlo Park’s downtown area attracts locals and visitors alike.
 Known worldwide as the “Capital of Venture Capital,” Menlo Park is well situated to benefit from and help shape new technologies and markets originating from the Silicon Valley.
 The city hosts such major employers as SRI International, the U.S. Geological Survey, Facebook, Pacific Biosciences, E*TRADE Financial Corporation and CS Bio Co.

 Menlo Park was founded November 23, 1927, as a general law city under the State of California and operates under the council-manager form of government.
 The City Council appoints the City Manager and City Attorney as well as members of a variety of commissions and committees.
-City departments that report to the City Manager include Administrative Services, the City Manager’s Office, Community Development, Community Services, Library, Police and Public Works.
+City departments that report to the City Manager include Administrative Services, the City Manager’s Office, Community Development, Library and Community Services, Police and Public Works.

 The Menlo Park City website is the primary source for information about City services, programs, projects, events, meetings, policies and volunteer opportunities.